Sakura-sx/Aroma/README.md

 [https://aroma.global.ssl.fastly.net/](https://aroma.global.ssl.fastly.net/).

-And you should see example.com if you are not using a TCP Proxy and a block page if you are using a proxy.
+And you should see an "allowed" page if you are not using a TCP Proxy and a block page if you are using a proxy.

 If you want to get your score you can go to [https://aroma.global.ssl.fastly.net/score](https://aroma.global.ssl.fastly.net/score).